Booth Guidelines and Applications

 Location of booths/activities.
 Generally, priority is given to placing organizations in the same location they were previously if they want to stay there; attempt not to place similar food items next to one another (e.g., ice cream/yogurt); and try to place complementary items near one another (e.g. cookies/ice cream).
 Returning vendors may request new locations.
 Our objective is to make everyone successful and priority is given to locating vendors to maximize their exposure and sales potential.
 It is not always possible to accommodate everyone’s preferences.
 Vendors signing up late may not expect to be located where they desire.

-Booth deposits.
-Beginning in 1998, the AHNLLC began collecting a one time non-returnable booth deposit from each for profit vendor (currently $50 for each booth/space).
-As long as that vendor continues to participate each year, they are not be required to pay another deposit.
+Booth fee/deposit.
+Beginning in 1998, the AHNLLC began collecting a one time non-returnable booth fee/deposit from each for profit vendor (currently $50 for each booth/space).
+As long as that vendor continues to participate each year, they are not be required to pay another fee/deposit.
 If they skip a year, a new deposit will be required.
-No deposits are required from not for profit vendors.
+No fee/deposits are required from not for profit vendors.

 Publicity.
 Alamo Heights Night® (AHN) is a well known and respected event and we welcome any additional publicity vendors can add to ours.
-Our pre-event publicity is limited to street banners, radio, TV, web site, Facebook, twitter, and posters/fliers distributed throughout the AH Independent School District and at restaurants and retail establishments, and other available media.
+Our pre-event publicity is limited to street banners, radio, TV, web site, Facebook, twitter, Instagram, and posters/fliers distributed throughout the AH Independent School District and at restaurants and retail establishments, and other available media.
 Some for profit food vendors are listed on the posters and fliers advertising AHN as long as their application and deposits have been received prior to the time the posters/fliers are printed and space is available.
 These are available for distribution by vendors.
-Vendors with web sites are encouraged to advertise their participation in AHN on their web site or place a link to the this AHN website site (www.alamoheightsnight.org) and to like/follow our facebook/twitter pages (www.facebook.com/alamoheightsnight)/(@alamohtsrotary) and share items on them.
+Vendors with web sites are encouraged to advertise their participation in AHN on their web site or place a link to the this AHN website site (www.alamoheightsnight.org) and to like/follow our facebook/instagram/twitter pages (www.facebook.com/alamoheightsnight)/#alamoheightsnight2020/(@alamohtsrotary) and share items on them.
+Food vendors are encouraged to provide us with photos of the food items they will be selling so we can publicize them.

 Sales/Cash/Money Exchange/Tickets.
 AHNLLC obtains and sells $1 denomination tickets at locations throughout the event site.
 These tickets are changed every year and are the only authorized method for vendors to sell their product or service.
 Vendors are not authorized to accept cash, credit cards, or checks in payment.
 ATM machines are available for patrons to obtain money to buy the tickets.
 Vendors are responsible for turning their tickets in at the end of the event.
 The AHNLLC will count the tickets and send the vendor a check for their portion of the proceeds normally within two weeks after the event is over.
 The tickets will be retained for approximately six weeks in the event there are any questions concerning the count.
 While AHN is a large block party for the ’09 community and an opportunity for exposure for the vendors, it is also an event to raise funds for charitable causes.
 As such, vendors should refrain from activities that do not contribute to the bottom line of the event (e.g., trading food items/services with other vendors, using the tickets they obtain from sale of their items to purchase items from another vendor, and giving away free items).